Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 Bugs Discovered:

-Bug #1: Navbar on mobile - The navbar dropdown tile works on every page besides index.html

-Bug #1: [FIXED] Dropdown on index.html - After asking help from the tutor team at Code Institute, we found that the issue was arrising due to the z-index of the navbar in relation to the carousel.
+Bug #1: Navbar on mobile - The navbar dropdown tile works on every page besides index.html [FIXED] Dropdown on index.html - After asking help from the tutor team at Code Institute, we found that the issue was arrising due to the z-index of the navbar in relation to the carousel.
 The navbar has now been given a z-index:10

 Bug #2: Navbar on mobile - The navbar dropdown menu had a transparent background and was not pleasing to the eye of the viewer.

-Bug #2: [FIXED] Mobile navbar transparent background
+[FIXED] Mobile navbar transparent background

 Bug #3: Mobile event feed - Cannot get event-single elements to display as block which I believe will look more pleasing on mobile.

 Bug #4: All cards not behaving the same #accordion - BMD and Field don't have the expand icon.

-Bug #5: Connecting 2 carousels together not working video.html

-Bug #5: [FIXED] Wrote a JS script to connect carousel-video to carousel-video-info
+Bug #5: Connecting 2 carousels together not working video.html [FIXED] Wrote a JS script to connect carousel-video to carousel-video-info

 Bug #6: Cant stop the video-info carousel automatically transitioning even though "slides" was removed from class name